Muramas/Stellaris-Mutator/README.md

 - Tech slider interval to 5% from 25%
 - Vassal Changes: CB last 100 years from 1.
 You can demand vassal / tribute from anyone.
 Does not matter how strong they are anymore.
 - Homeworld planet generation is 18-20 from 16-20
-- Increase the # of tech choices from 3 -> 4
 - Modify the empire sprawl numbers from 2 -> 1 from systems and colonies 2 -> 3

 # Tests To-Do